The Xometry app works best with JavaScript enabled!

 Young's modulus is a fundamental material property that provides crucial information about its resistance to stretching and deformation.
 It characterizes the stiffness and elasticity of a material, shedding light on how it responds to applied forces and its ability to return to its original shape after deformation.

 When a material is subjected to an external force or stress, it undergoes a certain amount of deformation or strain.
-Young's modulus quantifies the relationship between this stress and strain, revealing how the material behaves under load.
+Young's modulus quantifies the relationship between stress and strain, revealing how the material behaves under load.
 A lower Young's modulus indicates a higher degree of flexibility and ease of deformation in the material.
-Such materials exhibit increased elasticity, allowing them to experience significant strain even at relatively low levels of applied stress.
+Such materials are more compliant and can undergo larger strains under lower stress levels, though this does not necessarily mean they are more “elastic” in the technical sense.
 In contrast, a higher Young's modulus indicates that the material is stiffer and less prone to stretching or deforming under the same amount of stress.

 E = σ / ε